 Great Spotted Woodpecker

-Eastern reed bed where two Bitterns have took up residence this winter
+Eastern reed bed where two Bitterns have taken up residence this winter

 This Robin kept me entertained in the hide whilst waiting for the elusive Bittern